martin-eden/pet_aux/readme.txt

 It downloads current auction snapshots for given realms and finds minimal prices for given pets on realm.
 (1)

-It was used for lazy crossrealm pet trading.
+It may be used for lazy crossrealm pet trading.

-All business-level configuration in "config.lua".
+All business-level configuration is in "config.lua".
 (2)

 Requirements:
   bash